nosolutions/puppet-tsm/README.md

    pkgtrans . gskssl32.pkg gsk8ssl32/

-and copy them to you HTTP download location.
+and copy them to your HTTP download location.
 You are going to need two download locations one for sparc and one for i386 (see params.pp for an example).